simmxns/weirdojs/README.md

 ## Contribute
-Y'all are welcome to contribute to this project
+Y'all are welcome to contribute to this project <br>
 I will be happy to see your PRs 🤠

 ## Inspired by